radata/mautic-geocode/README.md

 1. Go to **Settings > Plugins > Geocoder - Address to Lat/Lng**
 2. Set **Published** to **Yes**
 3. Configure features (see Configuration below)
-4. The `latitude` and `longitude` fields are created automatically on install
+4. Custom fields are created automatically on install (see Custom Fields below)

 ## Configuration